Maps show Tropical Storm Ernesto's path and forecast as it intensifies en route to Puerto Rico

 Ernesto became the fifth named storm of the 2024 Atlantic hurricane season when it formed Monday along a fast-moving path to the Caribbean.
 The storm comes on the heels of Hurricane Debby, which lashed parts of the southeastern United States last week with disastrous flooding and brewed up a flash of severe weather that ultimately touched much of the East Coast.
 Ernesto wasn't expected to strike the mainland U.S., the National Hurricane Center said.

-Maps charting Ernesto's path, according to the latest forecasts early Tuesday, suggested the storm would travel across portions of the Leeward Islands in the morning and continue on its route toward the U.S. and British Virgin Islands and Puerto Rico.
+Maps charting Ernesto's path, according to the latest forecasts Tuesday afternoon, suggested the storm would continue on its route toward the U.S. and British Virgin Islands and Puerto Rico, after traveling across portions of the Leeward Islands.
 Ernesto could either reach or pass over the Virgin Islands and Puerto Rico by the evening, although forecasters said it was possible the system's track would carry it near the islands instead of over them.

 Ernesto could develop into a hurricane after leaving the Virgin Islands and Puerto Rico, which would require its maximum sustained wind speeds to meet or exceed 74 miles per hour.
-That could happen by Thursday when the storm is expected to position itself north of the Greater Antilles, the hurricane center said.
+That could happen by Wednesday, forecasters said, although an initial timeline for Ernesto's strengthening suggested it wouldn't reach the threshold necessary to warrant hurricane status until early Thursday.

-The storm was churning in the Atlantic Ocean early Tuesday, about 35 miles northwest Guadeloupe and about 300 miles east-southeast of San Juan, Puerto Rico, according to the hurricane center.
-It was traveling westward at 18 mph and packing maximum sustained winds of 45 mph, more than doubling in strength since meteorologists released their previous forecast report several hours prior.
+As of 2 p.m.
+ET on Tuesday, the storm was churning in the Atlantic Ocean, about 85 miles east of St. Croix and about 175 miles east-southeast of San Juan, Puerto Rico, according to the hurricane center.
+It was traveling west-northwestward at 18 mph and packing maximum sustained winds of 60 mph.

-Tropical storm warnings were in effect for St. Kitts and Nevis, Montserrat, Antigua, Barbuda and Angilla, Guadeloupe, St. Martin and St. Barthelemy, Sint Maarten, the British Virgin Islands, the U.S. Virgin Islands, Puerto Rico, Vieques and Culebra.
-Tropical storm warnings are issued when forecasters expect tropical storm conditions to impact an area within 36 hours.
+Hurricane watches were in effect for the U.S. Virgin Islands, Culebra, Vieques and the British Virgin Islands.
+Tropical storm warnings were also in effect for those places, as well as in Puerto Rico, St. Kitts and Nevis, Montserrat, and Anguilla, St. Martin and St. Barthelemy and Sint Maarten.
+Previous tropical storm warnings for Antigua, Barbuda and Guadeloupe were discontinued Tuesday afternoon.

+Hurricane watches are issued when hurricane conditions are possible in a given area within 12 hours or so.
+Tropical storm warnings are issued when forecasters expect tropical storm conditions to impact an area within 36 hours, but meteorologists said at 2 p.m.
+ET on Tuesday that tropical storm conditions were expected to begin in the Virgin Islands and Puerto Rico by nighttime, and potentially even sooner than that.
+Powerful winds and other weather conditions typical of a tropical storm were already happening in the Leeward Islands, they said.

-Tropical-storm-force winds extended outward up to 70 miles from Ernesto's center at 8 a.m.
-EDT on Tuesday, according to the hurricane center.
-At the time, St. Barthelemy had recently recorded a wind gust of 56 mph and St. Martin had reported a gust of 50 mph.
+Tropical-storm-force winds extended outward up to 105 miles from Ernesto's center on Tuesday afternoon — a sizable expansion from its 70-mile reach in the morning — according to the hurricane center.

 Not unlike Debby, which dumped devastating and, in some instances, historic rainfall on southeastern U.S. states last week, Ernesto's primary threat was inundation, although slightly less rain was forecast for this week compared with last week's hurricane.